nrfconnect/sdk-nrf/samples/nrf9160/agps/README.rst

 	  D: PVT: Position fix
 	  D: Stopping GPS

 #.
-Observe that the current position of the device shows up on the GPS position map in nRF Connect for Cloud, after acquiring the GPS position fix.
+Observe that the current position of the device shows up on the GPS position map in nRF Cloud, after acquiring the GPS position fix.
    The position details are also displayed on the terminal as shown below:

    .. code-block:: console